Sweden Rail Passes and Train Tips

 Nearly all trains within Sweden (including most privately operated lines — but not the Stockholm–Gothenburg route operated by FlixTrain), as well as the following extras:

-• Tallink-Silja Line and Viking Line overnight ferries between Stockholm and either Turku/Helsinki, Tallinn, or Riga offer discounts on ferry tickets with any rail pass that covers Sweden (or Finland, for Turku/Helsinki ferries; these discounts do not use up a travel day on your rail pass).
-For Tallink-Silja ferries, your rail pass grants you a 20–50 percent discount on trips booked in cabin categories A, B, or C (bookable online with code "Eurail"; ferry tickets for just deck passage, sans sleeping cabin, aren't an option on this route).
-On Viking ferries (Stockholm–Turku/Helsinki only), your pass gets you a 50 percent discount just on the deck-passage ticket price, and cabin accommodation costs extra (and passholder tickets for Viking Line ferries can only be booked over the phone, or in person once in Scandinavia).
-Note that, on either of these ferry lines, passengers under 21 must either travel with a parent or an official parent-consent form.
+- Tallink-Silja Line overnight ferries between Stockholm and either Turku/Helsinki or Tallinn offer discounts on ferry tickets with any rail pass that covers at least one end of the route (these discounts do not use up a travel day on your rail pass).
+Your rail pass grants you a 20–50 percent discount on trips booked in cabin categories A, B, or C (bookable online with code "Eurail"; ferry tickets for just deck passage, sans sleeping cabin, aren't an option on this route).
+Note that passengers under 21 must either travel with a parent or an official parent-consent form.

 Passes also grant free or discounted travel on a few less-popular bus and ferry routes.